Combat depression with wellbeing coaching

 • Being bullied or harassed at work but being afraid to speak out.

-The reasons are vast but the results are the same; you can’t cope or function within your daily life as you did before.
+The reasons are vast but the results are the same; You can’t cope or function within your daily life as you did before.
 You need to call time-out!

 This professional support is crucial, and accepting your doctor’s support and treatment plan is in no way a personal ‘failure’.
-I can’t stress enough the importance of thinking about it this way.
+What matters is doing what it takes to get healthy and alleviate your depressive symptoms.

 If you’re responsible for running the home and bringing in the money, you must tell your family that you need support.
 It’s easy to be taken for granted if you never say anything.
 If conveyed positively, children can become very supportive within the home.
 The main thing is not to alarm them or criticize them.
 Explain the situation, and you’ll be surprised at how well they respond.

 If you do not have a support system in your immediate home, think bigger.
-It’s natural, especially when depressed, to assume that you’re ‘in this alone’ and that no one can help you.
+It’s natural, especially when depressed, to assume that you’re alone and that no one can help you.
 After the depression passes, it’s much easier to realize that if you had just asked for help, there are people in your life who would have happily given it.
 But you can’t wait until the depression passes, you need support now.

 Both at work and home – if you can’t cope or get something done within someone else’s timeframe, speak up.
 Say you need more time, or that you can’t do it.
 And don’t feel guilty!
 Ask if a colleague can help out or if the deadline can be extended.

 If you don’t have insurance, there are plenty of support groups that you can join and helplines that you can call at no cost.
 Online group meetings are becoming more popular, and many helplines operate 24/7/365.
+There are also a plethora of mental health apps that can help.

 If you need urgent help, please contact an emergency helpline in your area.

-5) Take a short-term approach
+5. Take a short-term approach

 Once you’ve sorted out the first four priorities, you can start looking at your daily responsibilities, including work.
 Avoid making long-term commitments at this stage.
 If you’re involved in big projects, break your role down into digestible chunks so that you don’t feel overwhelmed.
 Make a list of only what you have to do today and get through it.
 If you try to focus on the big picture at this point, you could end up feeling overwhelmed.